Marie Jeunet

 And then there are more administrative days of development and communication around my work.
 It’s not my favorite part, but you have to do it.

 For their rarity and uniqueness.
-They all tell a different story, some like onyx and marble have been buried for millennia, each highlighted vein reveals a bit of history.
+They all tell a different story; some, like onyx and marble, have been buried for millennia, and each highlighted vein reveals a bit of history.
 Glass, depending on its texture and colors, can transport us to totally different universes.
-Brass comes as the finishing, to consecrating the works as “precious objects”.
+Brass comes as the finishing touch, consecrating the works as “precious objects”.

-I try to create light sculptures that float on the walls for example.
-Unfortunately they do not hold together by magic and finding the right structure is not always easy.
-And it’s a bit the same for the models to be posed, for the Gems collection, the jewels are very large, the volumes which recall the codes of the jewels are voluntarily exaggerated and yet the pieces are fine and flexible which one cannot not guess at first.
+I try to create light sculptures that float on the walls, for example.
+Unfortunately, they do not hold together by magic, and finding the right structure is not always easy.
+And it’s a bit the same for the models to be posed.
+For the Gems collection, the jewels are very large; the volumes, which recall the codes of the jewels, are voluntarily exaggerated, and yet the pieces are fine and flexible, which one cannot guess at first.
 For the white onyx designs, I create the illusion of lightness with the material looking like a cloud when the pieces are actually very dense.

-I would say that even without training you should not be afraid to dare.
-We can learn everything by passion and even later on.
+I would say that even without training, you should not be afraid to dare.
+We can learn everything through passion, even later on.

 Max Ingrand, Willy Daro, Willy Rizzo, Mariah Pergay.